 Member and former Editor of West Lothian Family History Society journal - The Oak Tree

 Articles written for several publications, including History Scotland and Family Tree

 I am a member (and former council member) of the West Lothian Family History Society.
 I also carry out voluntary work for the society, which includes assisting at various road shows and workshops in the community to educate individuals on family history, and transcribing documents.
 I have been the editor of the journal - The Oak Tree - which is published 3 times a year, for 8 years.

 I am a member of the Scottish Local History Forum, whose aims include advancing education and research in Scottish local history.

 Oral History Interviewer:

-I worked as an interviewer for the oral history project about the paper making industry in Linlithgow in order to preserve information relating to this for posterity.
+I worked as an interviewer for the oral history project on the paper making industry in Linlithgow, in order to preserve information relating to this for posterity.
 Although paper-making was an important industry in Linlithgow for over 150 years, it held a more insignificant place in local folk memory than the other important industry of shoemaking.
 As there was a lack of written records and photographs of the paper mills, this project was a way of recording some of its history before there were no surviving employees.
 West Lothian Local History Library (based in Linlithgow) now has a substantial amount of material on the paper mills.